‘Playboy’ Vixen Zoe Gregory Flaunts Booty, Makes The Most Of Paparazzi Attention After Alex Rodriguez Claims

 Former Playboy Playmate Zoe Gregory continues to soak up the attention she is getting in the aftermath of releasing messages she claims were from former baseball player Alex Rodriguez.
 The British model is flaunting her stuff on Instagram and even shared a post essentially embracing the presence of the paparazzi in recent days.

 As The Inquisitr previously shared, Gregory has claimed that Rodriguez was sending her explicit photos and messages shortly before his engagement to Jennifer Lopez.
-Zoe says that Alex was pressuring her to hook up with him and bring a friend along for a threesome and she says he sent photos of his genitals to her.
+Zoe says that Alex was pressuring her to hook up with him and bring a friend along for a threesome, and she says he sent photos of his genitals to her.

 Gregory’s latest Instagram post features several paparazzi photos that were captured a few days ago.
-The shots captured by Splash News show the Playboy vixen outdoors and she is walking as she talks on her phone.
+The shots captured by Splash News show the Playboy vixen outdoors, and she is walking as she talks on her phone.
 She is wearing a pink beanie hat, a white and lilac sports bra, purple leggings, and white sneakers.

-Zoe’s cleavage is pushing the boundaries of her sports bra and Gregory’s taut abs and curvy figure are showcased perfectly by the outfit.
+Zoe’s cleavage is pushing the boundaries of her sports bra, and Gregory’s taut abs and curvy figure are showcased perfectly by the outfit.
 In her social media post, the former Playboy Playmate says she had been caught out in her favorite leggings and used the photos and opportunity to share her discount code for the brand.

 “If J-Lo wants evidence she can contact me”.